noahehall/theBookOfNoah/gcp/readme.md

       - provide raw, compute, storage, and network
       - you pay for what you allocate
       - e.g. compute engine
+    - Hybrid: incorporating aspects of Iaas and PaaS
+      - e.g. Kubernetes
     - PaaS: platform as a service
       - bind application code you write to libraries that give access to infrastructure your application needs
       - you pay for what you use